petermr/tigr2ess/crops/rice/ami-search-cooccurRiceLocalDictionary.md

 ## Discussions
 Local dictionary gives us customisation into the search results.
 Along with the built-in dictionaries it augment addition information from the local dictionaries.
-Dictionaries can be formed as per the decided terms like research institutes, phytochemicals, germs, insecticides, diseases etc.
+Dictionaries can be formed as per the decided terms like research `institutes`, `phytochemicals`, `germs`, `insecticides`, `diseases` etc.

-Source of the dictionary creation may vary like wikipedia page, wikicategory or wikilist.
+Source of the dictionary creation may vary like `wikipedia page`, `wikicategory` or `wikilist`.

-Manual editing of the dictionary is must to make the search results precious and reduce false positives to the minimal as possible.
+Manual editing of the dictionary is must to make the search results precious and reduce `false positives FPs`  to the minimal as possible.

 ## issues